EXCESSIVE SWEATING OR HYPERHIDROSIS

 • Neuromuscular diseases.

-Indications for treatment of hypersudation with botox
+Indications for Botox treatment of hyperhidrosis

 hypersudation treatment with botox